pachyderm/pachyderm/doc/docs/master/how-tos/use-pachyderm-ide/index.md

  - Our [Python Client `python-pachyderm`](../../reference/clients/#python-client).
  - Our Command-Line Tool `pachctl`.

-Any additional library can be installed running `pip install` from a cell.
+Run `pip install` from a cell to install any additional library.

 !!!
 Note
-     We have also included a selection of data science examples running on Pachyderm, from a market sentiment NLP implementation using a FinBERT model to pipelines training a regression model on the Boston Housing Dataset.
-In the `/examples` directory, you will also find integration examples with opensource products that would complete your ML stack such as labeling or model serving applications.
+     We have included a selection of data science examples running on Pachyderm, from a market sentiment NLP implementation using a FinBERT model to pipelines training a regression model on the Boston Housing Dataset.
+In the `/examples` directory, you will also find integration examples with opensource products that complete your ML stack, such as labeling or model serving applications.

 ## Getting Started

 !!!
 Note
-     See the `deploy-manage` section of this documentation to learn how to connect to Notebooks or simply click on the `Notebooks` button of your workspace on [Hub](https://hub.pachyderm.com).
+     Simply click on the `Notebooks` button of your workspace on [Hub](https://hub.pachyderm.com).

 From the landing page of Notebooks, in the `/examples` directory, click on the **Intro to Pachyderm Tutorial**.